maykar/compact-custom-header/compact-custom-header/readme.md

 Then in any config option you just add a new option after a comma.
 These options happen in order, the first one being the default, the second being the first user_agent in config, the third being the second user_agent in config and so on.
 If any option is not set or empty it will fall back to the first option or default.
 So "true, , false" with the second option empty is essentially "true,true,false" and just "true" will be true for all user agents.

-Here's a config showing the default view with menu button shown and notifications as a 24 hour clock,<br>
+Here's a config showing the default view with menu button shown and "notifications" as a 24 hour clock,<br>
-my phone "SM-G955U" with menu button hidden and options as a 12 hour clock with AM/PM shown,<br>
+my phone "SM-G955U" with menu button hidden and "options" as a 12 hour clock with AM/PM shown,<br>
-and my wifes phone "NHG47Q" with menu button shown and menu as a 12 hour clock without AM/PM.
+and my wifes phone "NHG47Q" with menu button shown and "menu" as a 12 hour clock without AM/PM.

 ```
       - type: custom:compact-custom-header